cy4nguy/Python-Ransomware/README.md

 ### NOTE:

-THIS SOURCE CODE IS For Educational Purposes Only.
-IM NOT RESBONBLE FOR ANY BAD & MALICIOUS USE OF IT.
-P.S: This is just Concept and its still work in the progress
+P.S: This is just Concept and its still work in the progress For Educational Purposes Only.